-APPENDIX B

-APPOINTMENT LETTER TEMPLATE
+APPENDIX B APPOINTMENT LETTER TEMPLATE

-Patient Address Clin nic Address Da te De ar 1.
-Find enclosed a questionnaire relating to your previous exposure to vibration.
-It is essential that you complete this with as much detail as possible and bring it to your appointment.
-2. If you are taking regular medication, please bring along a list detailing your current prescriptions.
-3. If you experience episodes of whiteness, tingling or numbness in your fingers or hands please use the enclosed hand pictogram form to shade in the affected area on the blank pictures of hands.
-If you have symptoms at night have this form ready to complete at the time rather than draw from memory in the morning.
-4. If you experience episodes of finger whiteness it is very important that you bring along photographs to show the whiteness.
+- 4. If you experience episodes of finger whiteness it is very important that you bring along photographs to show the whiteness.
 A phone camera image is acceptable, and a printed copy would also be helpful.
-It is preferable that these photographs are taken with your hands alongside your face, one to show the fronts and another to show the backs of the hands.
-5. Please ensure you do not work with vibrating tools on the day of the tests.
+It is preferable that these photographs are taken with your hands alongside your face, one to show the fronts and another to show the backs of the hands. - 5.
+Please ensure you do not work with vibrating tools on the day of the tests.
 Also, do not drink alcohol for 12 hours, or drink a caffeine containing drink for four hours, or smoke for three hours before testing.

-You urs sincerely,
+Yours sincerely,

-APPENDIX CHAND PICTOGRAMS
+APPENDIX C HAND PICTOGRAMS

+Name

-Name Date of Birth
+Date of Birth

-$How \ to \ complete \ the \ pictograms$
+How to complete the pictograms

-$Shade\ in\ the\ areas\ on\ the\ illustrations\ below\ where\ you\ experience\ the\ relevant\ symptoms.$
+Shade in the areas on the illustrations below where you experience the relevant symptoms.